Sage-Bionetworks-Workflows/cwl-tool-template/README.md

 ## Tests

 [`cwltest`](https://github.com/common-workflow-language/cwltest) is used for testing tools.
-Test descriptions are present in `tests/test-descriptions.yaml`.
+Tests can be added in `tests/test-descriptions.yaml`.
 Tests are automatically performed on pushes in which the most recent commit message does not contain the `[skip-ci]` string.
 When tests pass, a docker image is published to dockerhub, and the cwl files are updated to point to this new build.

 # Contributing